d3sformal/debug-infra-gentests/sandbox/01-llvm-ir/llvm-pass/README.md

 # `llvm-pass`

 This LLVM pass plugin performs instrumentation of the target program.
+To build, run `cmake ./ && make`.

 ## File Structure (`src` directory)